 2. Sit near the front, slightly to the side.
 It allows you to hear the speaker and to get a sense as to whether he or she is making sufficient eye contact with the two sides of the room.
 And, if the speakers voice drops and you catch yourself straining to hear, you can note that if you had problems, it must have been even more difficult for those farther back.

-3. Once or twice, cast a very quick glance back at the audience to gauge their interest or reaction to something.
-You can then reference it, if appropriate (see Point 5 below), in your evaluation.
+Once or twice, cast a very quick glance back at the audience to gauge their interest or reaction to something.
+You can then reference it, if appropriate (see Point 5 below), in your speech evaluations.

-7. YouTube.
+Go to YouTube.
 Type in “Toastmasters Evaluation” and you could be there for days.
-Watch different evaluations to get a sense of different styles and techniques.
+Watch different speech evaluations to get a sense of different styles and techniques.
 Better yet: watch the target speech.
 Do an evaluation of it yourself and then compare it against what the actual contestants did.

 (a) When called up, walk confidently and SMILE!
 It makes a good first impression.